by Yoga Digest | December 1, 2017 3:03 am

 As with many other types of exercise, it’s not ideal to practise yoga on a full stomach.
 Not only might you feel bloated and uncomfortable, but you might also be worried about your tummy rumbling or gurgling in a quiet class.

 It’s best to make sure you’ve eaten your last full meal at least two hours before a class and, if possible, make sure that it’s a small meal that will be easily digested.
 Choose a salad or a soup, for example.
 Foods to avoid at this time are meats which take a long time to digest.
-You may also want to avoid eating food that gives you wind or leaves a strong aftertaste in your mouth.
+You may also want to avoid eating or leaves a strong aftertaste in your mouth.

 Fit food around yoga